svinniks/pl-json-store/README.md

 |------------------|
 |{"name":"Sergejs"}|

-Th `SET_JSON` routine allows to create a JSON structure of arbitrary complexity in one call:
+The `SET_JSON` routine allows to create a JSON structure of arbitrary complexity in one call:

 ```
 BEGIN